quarto-dev/quarto-web/docs/get-started/authoring/_authoring-jupyter.md

 ### Cross References

-Cross-references make it easier for readers to navigate your document by providing numbered references and hyperlinks to figures, tables, and equations.
-Cross-referenceable entities generally requires a label (unique identifier) and caption (description).
+Cross-references make it easier for readers to navigate your document by providing numbered references and hyperlinks to figures, tables, equations, and sections.
+Cross-reference-able entities generally requires a label (unique identifier) and caption.

-Here's a notebook that illustrates cross-referencing various types of entities (all of the cells show their un-executed markdown or Python code so that the syntax is clear):
+Here's a notebook that illustrates cross-referencing various types of entities (the markdown cells are again un-executed so that the syntax is visible):

 ![](/docs/get-started/authoring/images/jupyter-crossref.png){.border}